Taxes on inheritance & how to avoid them

 - Pennsylvania

-Iowa is in the process of phasing out its inheritance tax.
-It will no longer apply to deaths in 2025 or later.
-On the other hand, just one state, Maryland, imposes both an estate tax and an inheritance tax.
-In other words, both the estate and its beneficiaries must pay taxes on the assets transferred after a death.
+Just one state, Maryland, imposes both an estate tax and an inheritance tax — in other words, both the estate and its beneficiaries must pay taxes on the assets transferred after a death.

 Who is subject to inheritance taxes and how much they’ll pay varies by state.
 Each state has certain exemptions in place, just like the IRS does for the estate tax.

 Inheritance tax rates vary by state.
-The top tax rates may be as low as 6% in Iowa and as high as 16% in Kentucky and New Jersey.
+The top tax rates may be as low as 10% in Maryland and as high as 16% in Kentucky and New Jersey.7

 Capital gains tax